CloudBerry Lab, a vendor of cloud backup and storage solutions has conducted

 a survey at AWS re:Invent conference with a results indicating that a large percent of IT professionals are victims of data loss caused by malware, hardware failure or human error.

-In the light of this, we’ve created the infographic below to visualize the survey results:
+In the light of this, we\’ve created the infographic below to visualize the survey results:

-As a part of our effort to raise awareness towards data security, we’ve collected some comments from our interns who openly expressed their opinions regarding the issue:
+As a part of our effort to raise awareness towards data security, we\’ve collected some comments from our interns who openly expressed their opinions regarding the issue:

 Based on above article, majority of IT pros admitted that they have lost data due to hardware failure and data corruption caused by malware or accidental files deletion.
 The data size could be extremely large that might need longer time until data are fully backup, same goes to data recovery.
 One of the most critical factors is hardware failure.
 Hardware failure is unpredictable that out of the blue situation might occur.
 Based on the article, 5% respondents are still using tape or removable devices for backup.
 Data size for removable device is small around 0GB to 256GB.
 It can be used only to backup small size data.
 A drop on floor or heavy collision for removable device could cause data lost unless you are very careful.
 Backup on removable device still consists risk of data lost.
 Thus, it is not recommended for sensitive data or data of a large size.
+On the other hand, if you have any personal data you wished to delete, you can simply search online with keywords like how to remove my information.

 Another contributing factor of data loss is human forgetfulness.
 Based on the article, half of respondents have admitted that they failed to backup their personal data because they “simply forget to do so”.
 With such circumstance, a reminder can be used to remind individuals to backup their data on a daily, weekly or monthly basis.
 This will hopefully develop into a habit that will prevent unnecessary data loss in the future.
+And you can also contact a consultant who works with GDPR as that ensures you have no problems, which is obviously very wise.

 Moreover, unsecured backup is the a factor common to everyone.
 Most of us do not cares whether a backup is secured or not.
 But from IT perspective, securing data is a practise highly emphasised on.
 Unsecured data could be leaked around the world.
 Some data are profitable if it is sensitive data.
 Here is one of the recent news about Sony data leak that I have read.
 Data should be encrypted and it should be unreadable by human.